quasar098/ctf-writeups/amateursctf-2023/censorship-lite/README.md

 # amateursCTF{sh0uldv3_r3strict3D_p4r3nTh3ticaLs_1nst3aD}
 ```

-we check the ascii value of each char in the flag against a number from 0-255, and then use a one-char string being indexed to get the flag
+we check the ascii value of each char in the flag against each number 0-255, and then get the letter at an index of a one-char string (`"a"[index]`) to get the flag via error detection

-defo overengineered solution
+defo overengineered solution, but really close to the [censorship-lite++](https://github.com/quasar098/ctf-writeups/tree/main/amateursctf-2023/censorship-lite++) solution